symfony/ux/src/Autocomplete/src/Resources/doc/index.rst

 ------------------

-In your ``assets/controllers.json`` file, you should see a line that automatically includes a CSS file for Tom Select.
+In your ``assets/controllers.json`` file, you should see a line that automatically includes a CSS file for Tom Select which will give you basic styles.

 .. code-block:: text